rwilson504/Blogger/Launch-Canvas-From-Model-Sitemap/luanch-canvas-from-model-sitemap.md

 //
 //////////////////////////////////////////////////////////////////////////////////////////
 ```
 After you have adjusted your code ad the file as a WebResource and create a SiteMap link using the PowerApps Maker portal just as you normally would.
-Remember that if you want to create a link to another Canvas App you will need to copy your WebResource and change the properties to point to your othe
+Remember that if you want to create a link to another Canvas App you will need to copy your WebResource and change the properties to point to your other Canvas App then create a new SiteMap link to that WebResource.

 ## Adjusting the Canvas App To Fit Full Screen
 If you would like to make sure that your Canvas App fits completely within the content window without any space on the left or right it's important to turn off the "Lock aspect ratio" setting with your app.
 This can be done within the Canvas Editor by going to **Setting -> Screen size + orientation** and un-setting the toggle for **Lock aspect ratio**.
 Make sure after you complete this you hit the **Apply** button in the lower right hand screen and Save/Publish the app.